blakeruprecht/blakeruprecht.github.io/content/rational.md

 ---
-title: Rationality
+title: Rational
 date: 1776-07-04
 ---
-AKA Prudence, Discernment
+AKA wise, prudent, discerning

 - **Keep it simple stupid.** The fastest way to go from A to B is a straight line.
 - **Minimal**.
 If minimum wasn't good enough, it wouldn't be the minimum.